-GWMP intersections: Multimodal operational, physical, and signal improvements identified as part of the Phase 2 MTS to be completed as part of Phase 2, subject to coordination with City and NPS approval

-2 The permanent/final condition of improvements to Slaters Lane may be delayed if potential construction traffic impacts make interim conditions more appropriate subject to the determination and satisfaction of the Director of T&ES.

-3 Open Space improvements:

-- If it is infeasible for the Waterfront Park area north of the Great Lawn area (exclusive of the Pump House) to be fully completed by the end of Phase 2, a revised schedule may be submitted and approved for park. delivery to the satisfaction of the Directors of P&Z and RP&CA prior to issuance of the first certificate of occupancy for the last building in Phase 2.
-Leteries Incommenter may the mode at these - Interim improvements may be made at these locations until approval from adjacent landowners allows for coordinated permanent improvements to be implemented.

-Future DSUP's will include detail on proposed final and interim conditions improvements.

-(4) Block A, Pump House and Guard House may

-be developed with any Phase.

-(5) Potential future connection to E/W. Abingdon Dr. is subject to cooperation of abutting property owners.
-The applicant does not control these parcels.

-Potential improvements to intersections of the George Washington Memorial Parkway will be discussed as part of the overall traffic impact study and will be subject to approval by the National Park Service.

-(6) Potential future connection to North Pitt St. is subject to cooperation of abutting property owners.
-The applicant does not control these parcels.

-(7) Temporary road: with temporary sidewalks

-(8) Temporary and permanent bus facilities to be developed as part of Block DSUPs
+- 1 GWMP intersections: Multimodal operational, physical, and signal improvements identified as part of the Phase 2 MTS - to be completed as part of Phase 2, subject to coordination with City and NP5 approval - (2) The permanent/final condition of improvements to Slaters Lane may be delayed if potential construction traffic impacts make interim conditions more appropriate subject to the determination and satisfaction of the Director of T&ES. - 3 Open Space improvements: - 3) Open Space improvements: If it is infeasible for the Waterfront Park area north of the Great Lawn area (exclusive of the Pump House) to be fully completed by the end of Phate 2, a revised schedule may be submitted and approved for park delivery to the satisfaction of the Directors of Pb2, and Pb2Ch prior to issuance of the first confidence of cocupancy for the last building in Phate 2.
+Inteller im improvements may be made at these locations until approval from adjacent landowners allows for coordinated permanent improvements to be implemented.
+Future DS/Ps will include detail no proposed final - .
+Future DSUP's will include detail on proposed final - (4) Block A, Pump House and Guard House may be developed with any Phase. - (5) Potential future connection to E/W. Abingdon Dr. is subject to cooperation of abutting property owners.
+The applicant does not control these parcels. - Potential improvements to intersections of the George Washington Memorial Parkway will be discussed as part of the overall traffic impact study and will be subject to approval by the National Park Service. - 6 Potential future connection to North Pitt St. is subject to cooperation of abutting property owners.
+The applicant does not control these parcels. - 7 Temporary road: with temporary sidewalks - (8) Temporary and permanent bus facilities to be developed as part of Block DSUPs